August 13 in Music History

 1973 – Rock band Lynyrd Skynyrd released their debut studio album “Pronounced ‘Lĕh-‘nérd ‘Skin-‘nérd” on this day August 13 in music history.
 The LP sold over 2 million copies, peaked at No.27 on the Billboard 200 and it features two of the group’s biggest hits “Free Bird” and “Simple Man”.

-1977 – Progressive rock band Yes topped the UK Albums chart with their eight studio release ‘Going for the One’.
+1977 – Progressive rock band Yes topped the UK Albums chart with their eighth studio release ‘Going for the One’.
 The record was certified Gold by the RIAA within a month of its release and was a Top 10 hit in the US.

 1983 – Disco group KC and the Sunshine Band scored their first number one single in the UK with ‘Give It Up’.
 The song was also a Top 3 hit in Ireland, Belgium and Australia, while in the US it peaked at No.18.